 UPDATE 20 January 2016: A short video of longline work:

-If you need specialist advice on efficient and safe contracting for specialist aviation tasks and assurance of your aviation contractors, contact aviation consultancy Aerossurance at firstname.lastname@example.org
+If you need specialist advice on efficient and safe contracting for specialist aviation tasks (such as HESLO or HHO) and assurance of your aviation contractors, contact aviation consultancy Aerossurance at email@example.com

 Follow us on LinkedIn and on Twitter @Aerossurance for our latest updates